magento/devdocs/guides/v2.0/get-started/message-queue.md

 </tr>
 </table>

-<h3>Configure crontab</h3>
+<h2 id="ce">Messaging in Community Edition</h2>

+You must implement a way to ensure that the consumers are always available to receive messages.

+<h3>Process managemnt</h3>

 Cron jobs are the default mechanism to restart consumers.
-Processes started by `cron` consume the specified number of messages, then die after that.Re-running `cron` restarts the consumer.
+Processes started by `cron` consume the specified number of messages, then die after that.
+Re-running `cron` restarts the consumer.

-Configure `cron` to split different queue consumers into groups, with consumers running in parallel.
-Combine different consumers into one `cron` group if they are prone to race conditions.
-You could separate one set of consumers into a group that updates Catalog, and create another set that updates Customers.
-But do not run a few consumers in parallel that update the catalog, unless consumer is verified to be "thread safe".

 A magic method, whose name is the same as the consumer name, is used as a callback when declaring new `consumer run` job in `crontab.xml`.
 Using magic methods allows you to pass the name of the consumer implicitly via method name.
 Alternatively, virtual types based on abstract consumer runner should be declared with concrete consumer name specified as an argument (this approach is more complex and required extra configuration).

 The following shows a `crontab` entry:

 {% highlight xml %}
 <group id="default">
     <job name="consumerCustomerCreatedListener" instance="Magento\Amqp\Model\ConsumerRunner" method="customerCreatedListener">